SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Numerical Experiments

 \subsection{\texorpdfstring{$\ell_1$}{l1} Regularized Least Squares Problem}

-In this section, SPIRAL is assessed for the Lasso problem as a convex optimization problem.
-Consider the Lasso formulation for the regression task as
+In this section, we evaluate the performance of SPIRAL for the Lasso problem, which is a convex optimization problem commonly used for regression tasks.
+The Lasso formulation is given by

-given the data vectors $a_i \in \R^n$, where $a_i$ is the $i$th row of the matrix $A$, and their corresponding labels $b_i \in \R$, where $b_i$ is the $i$th element of the vector $b$.
-The data points are drawn from the LIBSVM datasets for regression tasks such as the \emph{mg}, \emph{cadata}, \emph{housing}, and \emph{triazines}.
-In addition to these datasets, $A$ and $b$ are also generated synthetically by the procedure explained in \cite[Sec.
-6]{nesterov2013gradient} for two different dimensions.
-The parameter $\lambda$ is set accordingly for each dataset.
+where $A$ is a matrix with data vectors $a_i \in \R^n$ as its rows, and $b$ is a vector with corresponding labels $b_i \in \R$.
+The datasets used for regression tasks include the \emph{mg}, \emph{cadata}, \emph{housing}, and \emph{triazines} datasets obtained from LIBSVM.
+Additionally, synthetic datasets are generated using the procedure described in \cite[\S6]{nesterov2013gradient} for two different dimensions.
+The parameter $\lambda$ is appropriately set for each dataset.